-Hundreds of consumer complaints are aimed at dog food manufactures so far in 2012 and dozens – perhaps hundreds – of dogs are dead.
-Does this sound like deja vu?
-Could there be another massive recall like there was five years ago?
-The answer is, it is likely happening now.
+Hundreds of consumer complaints were aimed at dog food manufactures in 2012 and dozens – perhaps hundreds – of dogs were harmed.

 The premix danger is very real because nearly every premix is manufactured overseas where production costs are low and standards are even lower.
 The frightening part is that pet owners can’t tell if the premix in their food comes from China because it does not have to be listed on the label.
 The only way to know is to phone the manufacturer and ask if the premix is made in the US or overseas.

 If you have made the phone call and found out that your pet food’s premix has been manufactured in the US, don’t start feeling all warm and fuzzy just yet.